-After tweaking a few steps in my broth routine with a couple of these tips, I’m glad to say that my jars are coming out of the freezer unbroken and my heart is saved from the pain of lost mason jars.
+After tweaking a few steps in my broth routine with a couple of these tips, I’m glad to say that my jars are coming out of the freezer unbroken and my heart is saved from the pain of lost mason jars (affiliate link).

 Simple Tips for Freezing in Glass

 I would leave 1-2 inches of space in the jars before freezing, and even though the broth wasn’t totally touching the lid, it seems that the jars were still too full.
 Most of them would break and crack.